 The International Trade Administration (ITA) frequently issues notices on antidumping (AD) and countervailing (CV) duty orders which Broker Power considers to be "minor" in importance as they concern actions that occur after an order is issued and neither announce nor cause any changes to an order's duty rates, scope, affected firms, or effective period.
 The ITA also issues other notices which Broker Power considers to be "minor" in importance.

-The International Trade Commission (ITC) has issued a press release stating that on June 29, 2006, a majority of the six Commissioners voted to revoke the existing antidumping (AD) duty order on light-walled rectangular pipe and tube from Argentina (A-357-802).
+The International Trade Commission (ITC) has issued a press release and Federal Register notice stating that on November 15, 2006, five Commissioners voted to revoke the existing antidumping (AD) duty order on silicon metal from Brazil (A-427-801).